Last modified: 18 March 2023

 Generally this method works out of the box (filetype.vim

-If the file’s type is not detected from extension, Vim attempts to guess the file type based on file contents using $VIMRUNTIME/scripts.vim
+If the file’s type is not detected from its extension, Vim attempts to guess the file type based on file contents using $VIMRUNTIME/scripts.vim

-(reference: :help filetype
+(see :help filetype

 ).